isabella232/experience-manager-guides-learn.en/help/tutorials/api-reference/dita-map-management.md

+---
+title: REST API to work with DITA maps
+description: Learn about the REST API to work with DITA maps
+---

 # REST API to work with DITA maps {#id175UB30E05Z}

 The following REST API allows you to work with DITA maps in AEM Guides.